-Finally, and significantly, the proposal includes a commitment to provide the Art Gallery of Greater Victoria with a site and density allocation to construct their new downtown public gallery.
-Located adjacent to the public plaza at the heart of the redevelopment, the gallery site is offered as part of the Community Amenity Contribution.
-Beyond that the gallery, with its programmable public plaza, will be a synergistic catalyst for the City's Victoria 3.0 vision of innovation, artistic, economic, and ecological balance for a healthy complete community.
-This first investment to redevelop the district will set the tone of Victoria's Arts and Innovation District as a combined community and a private development success over time.
+Finally, and not insignificantly, the development proposal includes the commitment to provide the Art Gallery of Greater Victoria with a site and development density to construct their new downtown gallery.
+Located adjacent to the proposed public plaza at the heart of the redevelopment, the gallery site is part of the proposed Community Amenity Contribution, but beyond that, the gallery, with its programmable public plaza, will be synergistic with and a catalyst for the important vision articulated in the City's Victoria 3.0 initiative.
+All these factors will ensure that the first piece of Victoria's Arts and Innovation District will be a combined community and a private development success over time.

-The overarching intention of this Application is to put in place a Zoning Bylaw that enables the creation of a final urban design, buildings and infrastructure for a vibrant, resilient, beautiful new part of Downtown Victoria that will be a catalyst for the future of the entire emerging Arts and Innovation District.
+The overarching intention of this Application is to put in place a Zoning Bylaw that will permit the creation of a final urban design, buildings and infrastructure for a vibrant, resilient, beautiful new part of Downtown Victoria that will be a catalyst for the future of the entire emerging Arts and Innovation District.